beneath-hq/beneath/docs/overview/replay-derive.md

 ## Learn more

 Event logs are arguably the most useful primitive in production data systems.
 That's exactly why we put them at the center of Beneath!
-If you want to learn more about them, we really can't do better than to refer you to these fantastic articles:
+If you want to try them out in action, use one of our [Quick starts](https://about.beneath.dev/docs/quick-starts/).
+If you would like to learn more about event logs in general, these are the best articles we've ever read on the topic:

 - [The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)
 - [Online Event Processing](https://queue.acm.org/detail.cfm?id=3321612)